KanekiLeChomeur/MCPEToDiscord-Patches/README.md

 - Updated Command Logging
 - Bug Fix

+To see changelogs, check it <a href="https://github.com/KanekiLeChomeur/MCPEToDiscord-Patches/blob/master/changelogs.md" alt="Changelogs">here</a>

 ### Known Bugs:
 - No known Bugs at the current time of writing this.